surifirstpin/biplus_documentation/docs/How to browse reports.md

 <center><h1>How to Browse a Report</h1></center>

-BiPlus gives you an opportunity to view the reports, Many users  will start by browsing reports and dashboard created by other in there organisation.
+BiPlus gives you an opportunity to browse the reports created by other in there organisation.
 This section gives a clear information on how to view the reports created.

 ## Getting Started